Rangers beat Angels 9-3 in finale Skaggs would have started

 CLEVELAND ON CRUTCHES

 Angels second baseman Tommy La Stella will go to next week’s All-Star Game in Cleveland on crutches and in a cast.
 The first-time All-Star is out 8-10 weeks after he broke his right tibia when he fouled a 97-mph fastball off his lower leg on Tuesday.
-Manager Brad Ausmus, a one-time All-Star as a player, helped convince La Stella that “he deserved it, he earned it” even though he can’t play.
+Ausmus, a one-time All-Star as a player, helped convince La Stella that “he deserved it, he earned it” even though he can’t play.
 “I think he’d regret it if he didn’t go experience,” Ausmus said.

 TRAINER’S ROOM

 Angels: OF Justin Upton didn’t play after leaving Wednesday night’s game with left quad tightness. … INF Zack Cozart, out since May 27, saw Rangers team physician Dr. Keith Meister for a second opinion on his left shoulder.
 Cozart will get a new MRI in California on Friday.
-He played only 58 games in 2018 before surgery on a torn labrum. … 1B Albert Pujols, who fouled a ball of his ankle Tuesday night, was out of the lineup for the second game in a row, but Ausmus said that wasn’t health-related.
+He played only 58 games in 2018 before surgery on a torn labrum.

 UP NEXT